nohfly/nohfly.github.io/_posts/2021-10-13-Basic_implementation_of_Genetic_Algorithm.md

 >>> ["ABCDCABABA","AABCBCBADA", ...]
 ```
 ### 2) calculate fitness score
 Next, we apply fitness function to calculate fitness score of each individuals to our environment: characters should be bagged.
-To enforce this environment to our individuals, two rules will be applied: 1) it is not preferable to have different neighboring characters,
+To enforce this environment to our individuals, two rules will be applied:
+*1) It is not preferable to have different neighboring characters
+2)  Occurrence of each character should be the same as stated in the query*
 ```python
 def rankPopulation(charlist, popsize):
 	population = []